-- The whole school community will: - Create and support an inclusive environment which promotes a culture of mutual respect, consideration and care for others, which will be upheld by all. - Recognise that bullying can be perpetrated or experienced by any member of the community, including adults and children (child on child abuse) further information on procedures in the school safeguarding policy. - Recognise that in any incidence of child on child abuse that both the victim and perpetrator should be treated as at risk. - Recognises the potential for children with SEN and disabilities to be disproportionally impacted by bullying and will implement additional pastoral support as required. - Openly discuss differences between people that could motivate bullying, such as: children with different family situations, such as looked after children or those with caring responsibilities, religion, ethnicity, disability, gender, sexuality or appearance related difference. - Challenge practice and language (including 'banter') which does not uphold the school values of tolerance, non-discrimination and respect towards others. incidences of this including racism will be tackled assertively with a view to preventing it from happening again. - Be encouraged to use technology, especially mobile phones and social media, positively and responsibly. - Work with staff, the wider community and outside agencies to prevent and tackle concerns including all forms of prejudice-driven bullying. - o Actively create "safe spaces" for vulnerable children and young people. - Celebrate success and achievements to promote and build a positive school ethos. - o Teaching to use educational elements to prevent and combat bullying.
-Such as;

-- personal, social, health and economic education (PSHE)
+The whole School community will:

+- create and support an inclusive environment which promotes a culture of mutual respect, consideration and care for others, which will be upheld by all - recognise that bullying can be perpetrated or experienced by any member of the community, including adults and children (child on child abuse) further information on procedures in the school safeguarding policy (see Section 5 Keeping Children Safe in Education 2024 (gov.uk)) - recognise that in any incidence of child on child abuse that both the victim and perpetrator should be treated as at risk (see Section 5 Keeping Children Safe in Education 2024 (gov.uk)) - recognises the potential for children with SEN and disabilities to be disproportionately impacted by bullying and will implement additional pastoral support as required - openly discuss differences between people that could motivate bullying, such as: children with different family situations, such as looked after children or those with caring responsibilities, religion, ethnicity, disability, gender, sexuality or appearance related difference - challenge practice and language (including 'banter') which does not uphold the school values of tolerance, non-discrimination and respect towards others.
+Incidences of this including racism will be tackled assertively with a view to preventing it from happening again - be encouraged to use technology, especially mobile phones and social media, positively and responsibly - work with staff, the wider community and outside agencies to prevent and tackle concerns including all forms of prejudice-driven bullying - actively create "safe spaces" for vulnerable children and young people - celebrate success and achievements to promote and build a positive School ethos - teaching to use educational elements to prevent and combat bullying.
+Such as: - o personal, social, health and economic education (PSHE) - assemblies - projects
-- assemblies

-- projects

-- drama
+- o drama

 - stories

 - literature

-- discussion of differences between people and the importance of avoiding prejudice-based language?
+- discussion of differences between people and the importance of avoiding prejudice-based language.

-Policy and Support
+Policy and support

-- The whole school community will: - Provide a range of approaches for pupils, staff and parents/carers to access support and report concerns. - Regularly update and evaluate our practice to consider the developments of technology and provide up-to-date advice and education to all members of the community regarding positive online behaviour. - Take appropriate, proportionate and reasonable action, in line with existing school policies, for any bullying bought to the schools' attention, which involves or effects pupils, even when they are not on school premises; for example, when using school transport or online, etc. - Implement appropriate disciplinary sanctions; the consequences of bullying will reflect the seriousness of the incident, so that others see that bullying is unacceptable. - Use a variety of techniques to resolve the issues between those who bully, and those who have been bullied.
+The whole School community will:

+- provide a range of approaches for pupils, staff and parents/carers to access support and report concerns - regularly update and evaluate our practice to consider the developments of technology and provide up-to-date advice and education to all members of the community regarding positive online behaviour - take appropriate, proportionate and reasonable action, in line with existing School policies, for any bullying brought to the Schools' attention, which involves or affects pupils, even when they are not on school premises; for example, when using school transport or online, etc. - implement appropriate disciplinary sanctions; the consequences of bullying will reflect the seriousness of the incident, so that others see that bullying is unacceptable - use a variety of techniques to resolve the issues between those who bully, and those who have been bullied.

-Education and Training
+Education and training

-- The school community will: - Ensure all staff have a thorough induction process that includes: teaching staff, support staff (e.g. administration staff, lunchtime support staff and site support staff) and pastoral staff, are aware of all forms of bullying and take appropriate action, following the school's policy and procedures, including recording and reporting incidents. - Ensure the DSL (and any deputies) should undergo training to provide them with the knowledge and skills required to carry out the role, including ensuring that they can recognise the additional risks that children with special educational needs and disabilities (SEND) face online, for example, from online bullying, grooming and radicalisation and are confident they have the capability to support children with SEND to stay safe online - Consider a range of opportunities and approaches for addressing bullying throughout the curriculum and other activities, such as: through displays, assemblies, peer support, the school/student council, etc.
+The School community will:

+- ensure all staff have a thorough induction process that includes: teaching staff, support staff (e.g. administration staff, lunchtime support staff and site support staff) and pastoral staff, are aware of all forms of bullying and take appropriate action, following the School's policy and procedures, including recording and reporting incidents - ensure the DSL (and any deputies) should undergo training to provide them with the knowledge and skills required to carry out the role, including ensuring that they can recognise the additional risks that children with special educational needs (SEN) face online, for example, from online bullying, grooming and radicalisation and are confident they have the capability to support children with SEN to stay safe online (see p.163 Keeping Children Safe in Education 2024 (gov.uk) - consider a range of opportunities and approaches for addressing bullying throughout the curriculum and other activities, such as: through displays, assemblies, peer support, the school/student council, etc.